imixs/imixs-cloud/doc/SETUP.md

 This will show you the current version of kubernetes running on each node

 **NOTE:** To upgrade the kubeadm and kubectl versions do not run an `apt upgrade`.
-Instead follow carfully the official [Kubernetes Upgrade Guide](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/).
+Instead follow carefully the official [Kubernetes Upgrade Guide](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/).

 You can check the available versions compared to your current instlled verions: